jikamens/jik-backup-utilities/README.md

 As above, this is designed to work with encrypted file paths etc.

+### `rclone-encrypted-du`: Calculate space usage in encrypted backup

+This feeds the contents of an encrypted remote through the `tar-ls-du.pl` script described above.
+You can generate any of three different output files: a file showing usage for all files both deleted and undeleted files, one showing just undeleted, and one showing just deleted.
+This is useful because you mway want to look at just undeleted files to determine if you're backing up the right things, or just at deleted files to determine if you're enforcing the right expiration policies with `backblaze-prune-backups`.

+You can use `rclone ncdu` on an encrypted remote, so that's useful if you're just interested in looking at undeleted files, but it won't work with deleted files in a B2 bucket backing an encrypted remote, so for that you ueed something like this script.

 ## A note about offline backups

 Off-site backups are not the same as _offline_ backups.